On an Information and Control Architecture for Future Electric Energy Systems: The Present Architecture of Electric Energy Systems

-\begin{itemize} \item Power Quality/Reliability: DISCOs perform a number of control actions on the distribution grid components in order to provide reliable power to Customers (Loop 6).
-These include circuit reconfiguration, power factor correction, feeder load balancing, etc. \item Power Purchases: In order to provide adequate power to their Customers, DISCOs may participate in wholesale electricity markets operated by the ISOs (Loop 8). \item Demand Response: Aggregators may offer demand response services, i.e., offering to reduce or increase demand, in ISO markets on behalf of multiple customers (Loop 9). { \item Electricity Billing: If a region has no electricity retail market, a DISCO can charge customers for their electricity usage (Loops 6 and 7).
+Additionally, there are a number of other control or switching actions that may be undertaken to protect key equipment from abnormal conditions such as faults, over-voltage, over-heating, and abnormal frequencies.}} \item Power Purchases: In order to provide adequate power to their Customers, DISCOs may participate in wholesale electricity markets operated by the ISOs (Loop 8).
+Based on the load forecast and other market information, DISCOs determine the amount and price of electricity that they need to trade. \item Demand Response: Aggregators may offer demand response services, i.e., offering to reduce demand in ISO markets on behalf of multiple customers (Loop 9).
+Depending on various incentives provided by the aggregators (e.g., electricity price), \textcolor{black}{either} the electricity end users or the load management software determine\textcolor{black}{s} the amount of electricity usage during different periods of time, manually or automatically, \textcolor{black}{respectively}. \item Electricity Billing: If a region has no electricity retail market (i.e., retail choice), the DISCO will be the sole provider and charge customers for their electricity usage (Loops 6 and 7).
+In such a scenario usually the electricity tariff is the result of a ``rate case'' process, in which the inputs are the required revenue, operating costs and allowed rate of return.
+The rate case is approved by the appropriate regulatory body.
 In a region with a retail market, aggregators charge customers based on the rate in the contracts that their customers choose (Loops 12 and 13).
-The aggregators also need to pay their local DISCO for the power delivery services provided by the DISCO (Loop 11). } \end{itemize}
+The contracts provided by the aggregators specify different electricity usage patterns.
+The aggregators also need to pay their local DISCO for the power delivery services provided by the DISCO (Loop 11).

-Additionally, there are a number of other control or switching actions that may be undertaken to protect key equipment from abnormal conditions such as faults, over-voltage, over-heating, abnormal frequencies etc.